-Companies use cross-training to hone and improve their employees' skills, making them faster, more well-rounded, and ultimately more successful.
-Of course, this benefits the companies that implement the training, but it also helps the workers.
+Companies are cross-training employees to improve their skills, create well-rounded members of the team, and boost productivity.
 Cross-training your teams makes them more dynamic in their capabilities and better able to work around challenges.
-Workers who get cross-training often find their work varied and stimulating, enhancing morale and engagement.
+Employees who get cross-training often find their work varied and stimulating, enhancing engagement and morale.

-You might establish a program for cross-training employees in just a few key areas.
+You might establish a program for cross-training employees in just a few key areas of development.
 You could also cross-train workers in every aspect of another role.

 The program you create for cross-training employees will depend on your organization's needs.
 Of course, you should also create these training programs with your workers in mind, as they can benefit from being cross-trained.